cisagov/ScubaGear/baselines/teams.md

 ### Policies

 #### MS.TEAMS.5.1v1
-Agencies SHOULD only allow installation of Microsoft Apps approved and used by the agency.
+Agencies SHOULD only allow installation of Microsoft Apps approved by the agency.
 - _Rationale:_ The security risk with allowing integration for all Microsoft Apps is access to Teams information through vulnerabilties that can be present in app unmanged by the agency.
 By only allowing specific apps and blocking all others the agency will better manage its app integration and potential exposure points.
 - _Last modified:_ July 2023
 - _Note:_ This policy applies to the Global (Org-wide default) policy, all custom policies, and the org-wide app settings.
 Custom policies MAY be created to allow more flexibility for specific users.

 #### MS.TEAMS.5.2v1
-Agencies SHOULD only allow installation of third-party or custom apps approved and used by the agency.
+Agencies SHOULD only allow installation of third-party apps approved by the agency.
-- _Rationale:_ The security risk with allowing integration third-party and custom is access to Teams information through vulnerabilties that can be present in an app unmanged by the agency.
-By blocking intallation of all third-party apps and custom apps the agency will disable the integration for Teams to said apps.
+- _Rationale:_ The security risk with allowing integration of third-party apps is access to Teams information through vulnerabilties that can be present in an app unmanged by the agency.
+By blocking intallation of all third-party apps, the agency will disable the integration for Teams to said apps.
 - _Last modified:_ July 2023
 - _Note:_ This policy applies to the Global (Org-wide default) policy, all custom policies if they exist, and the org-wise settings.
 Custom policies MAY be created to allow more flexibility for specific users.
+Third-party apps are not available in GCC, GCC High or DoD regions.

+#### MS.TEAMS.5.3v1
+Agencies SHOULD only allow installation of custom apps approved by the agency.
+- _Rationale:_ The security risk with allowing integration of custom apps is access to Teams information through vulnerabilties that can be present in an app unmanged by the agency.
+By blocking intallation of all custom apps, the agency will disable the integration for Teams to said apps.
+- _Last modified:_ July 2023
-Third-party apps and custom apps are not available in GCC or DoD tenants.
+- _Note:_ This policy applies to the Global (Org-wide default) policy, all custom policies if they exist, and the org-wise settings.
+Custom policies MAY be created to allow more flexibility for specific users.
+Custom apps are not available in GCC, GCC High or DoD regions.

 ### Resources